max6811/max6811/README.md

 ## Hi there 👋

+Welcome!
+My name is [Maximiliano Choque Martinez](https://www.linkedin.com/in/maximiliano-choque-martinez/).
+I'm Full Stack Developer with a strong focus on modern front-end development using TypeScript, React, and Next.js.
+I bring end-to-end experience building scalable, high-performance web applications, with a solid backend foundation using NestJS and Node.js.
+My recent work emphasizes creating intuitive, responsive user interfaces, implementing complex UI logic with Redux Toolkit, and ensuring seamless data handling through Apollo GraphQL.

+I am passionate about building maintainable and modular codebases, collaborating with cross-functional teams, and continuously evolving as a developer.
+I'm seeking a challenging role where I can further grow my front-end expertise while contributing across the full stack using technologies like React, Next.js, TypeScript, NestJS, MongoDB, and PostgreSQL.
 <!--
 **max6811/max6811** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.